Man in the Moon: Scientific explanation

 The Man in the Moon is made up of various lunar maria (which ones depend on the pareidolic image seen).
 These vast, flat spots on the Moon are called "maria" or "seas" because, for a long time, astronomers believed they were large bodies of water.
 They are large areas formed by lava that covered up old craters and then cooled, becoming smooth, basalt rock.

-The near side of the Moon, containing these maria that make up the man, is always facing Earth.
-This is due to a tidal locking or synchronous orbit.
+The near side of the Moon with these maria that make up the man is always facing Earth due to a tidal locking, or synchronous orbit.
 Thought to have occurred because of the gravitational forces partially caused by the Moon's oblong shape, its rotation has slowed to the point where it rotates exactly once on each trip around the Earth.
-This causes the near side of the Moon to always turn its face toward Earth.
+This causes the same side of the Moon to always face toward Earth.